Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 ![](instancegeo.jpg "Copy pasta your geo for fun.")

 # Infinite Water Plane
 You may be aware of infinite water planes from Halo 2.
 This was a feature that allowed map designers to set an infinite water plane at a certain height in the level.
 I regret to inform you that this is not a feature in Halo 3.
-It seems to be have been deprecated.
+It seems to have been deprecated.

 # XREFs